Work for us

 Support workers have fun

-All of our children and young adults are cared for by Support Workers who really are exceptional in the individualised care that they provide.
+All of our young adults are cared for by Support Workers who really are exceptional in the individualised care that they provide.
 We have a fun and exciting homely environment with lots of excursions to various local attractions within Devon and Cornwall.
 To really appreciate the diverse role of our Support Workers here at Dame Hannahs please watch the following YouTube clip.